lukaswillsie/TOHacks-2021/README.md

 This repo contains the code for the Flask backend of our React site.
-You can find the site over at https://github.com/lukaswillsie/ToHacks-2021-Website.
+You can find the code for the site over at https://github.com/lukaswillsie/ToHacks-2021-Website.
 The website is hosted at https://storage.googleapis.com/eastern-cosmos-313116.appspot.com/index.html.